alligrader/alligrader.github.io/index.md

 - Meeting with Connor [1 hour]
 - Wrote up all issues for the upcoming milestones [2 hours]
 - Researched user authentication in React and planned our approach [1 hour]
 - Attended SteelHacks this weekend, so this is going to be a light week (next week will be light too since I'm organizing a hackathon for the weekend of the 19th.
-I will make up my hours after that.
+As a result, the week of the 25th I will be light on hours.
+I will make up my hours after that (probably over Spring Break).

 ## Connor